 Although you can access over-the-air TV and your recordings on many of Amazon’s devices or through your mobile phone via the Amazon Fire TV app, we’ll focus on how to watch free TV on your Echo Show for the purpose of this article.

-Once the Fire TV Recast is set-up, (be sure to set it up using the same Amazon.com account credentials you have registered to your Echo device) Fire TV Recast owners can access their recordings on the first or second-generation Echo Show by saying, “Alexa, show me my recordings.”
+Once the Fire TV Recast is set-up, (be sure to set it up using the same www.amazon.com account credentials you have registered to your Echo device) Fire TV Recast owners can access their recordings on the first or second-generation Echo Show by saying, “Alexa, show me my recordings.”
 If you’d like to see what’s on TV right now, say, “Alexa, open channel guide.”

-Before you can access Hulu on a first or second-generation Echo Show, you’ll need to connect your paid Hulu subscription account in the Alexa app on your mobile device.
+Before you can access Hulu on an Echo Show, you’ll need to connect your paid Hulu subscription account in the Alexa app on your mobile device.
 Tap the “More” at the bottom right, tap “Settings,” tap “TV and Video,” select “Hulu,” and link your Hulu account with the associated Alexa skill.
 Once linked, you can pull up Hulu on your Echo Show by saying, “Alexa, open Hulu” or say, “Alexa, watch TV” to select Hulu from a screen that will include a number of the content providers mentioned in this article.

 Echo Show owners can use the following commands as guidelines for controlling Hulu by voice.

 - “Alexa, play Seinfeld”